do-me/semantic-hexbins/README.md

 # Semantic Hexbins

 A light-weight demo app and processing scripts for geospatial semantic search.
 Designed for any kind of textual data with geospatial references.
-Repository for the paper: XXX (still to submit)
+Repository for the Springer paper: [Embedding-Based Multilingual Semantic Search for Geo-Textual Data in Urban Studies](https://link.springer.com/article/10.1007/s41651-025-00232-5)

 ![](screenshot_overview.png)